ied206/Joveler.Compression/Joveler.ZLib/USAGE.md

 ## Initialization

-Joveler.ZLib requires explicit loading of a binary of zlib library.
+Joveler.ZLib requires explicit loading of a zlib library.

 You must call `ZLibInit.GlobalInit()` before using Joveler.ZLib.